maxthonl/maxthonl.github.io/resume/myself-en.md

 > <https://maxthonl.github.io>

 ## About Me
 > I have been working in shanghai more than 10 years after granduated from Yancheng Institute of Technology.
-As a software engineer, I don't like to argue which language is the best for a developer.
+As a software engineer, I don't like to argue which language is best for a developer.
 I'm good at JS and C# and on my way to learning Flutter now.

 ## Working Experience
 #### Nov-2018.11 ~ Now